-A man blamed a doctor for his wife’s death.
-He’s guilty of plotting his murder.
+Man who blamed doctor for wife’s death is guilty of plotting his murder

 Officials were not able to catch the culprits that night — but the single piece of paper they left behind proved to be the key to cracking the case.

-Detective Michael Hitchcock obtained the IP addresses of people who had recently downloaded the Medical Board of California document, finding that Lee had done so one month prior to Shock’s murder.
+Detective Michael Hitchcock obtained the IP addresses of people who had recently downloaded the Medical Board of California document, finding that Lee had done so one month before Shock’s murder.

 By the time Lee’s wife had died, Shock had already been disciplined by the state’s medical board; he admitted to the charges and surrendered his podiatrist license.
 In June 2018, Shock retired from the office he founded in 1985.